NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 Includes:

 * AI assistants

 * Telegram bots

 * Software tools

-* Automation systems
+* Automation

 * Applied IT projects

+* Experimental software technologies

+* Large-scale software products

 ### 3. NebulaStack-Robotech

-Projects related to robotics, aviation, electronics, and intelligent automated systems.
+Projects related to robotics, aviation, electronics, and automated systems.

 ### 4. NebulaStack-Games

-Game development, gameplay experiments, and research into game design and the history of the gaming industry.
+Game development, experiments with game mechanics, and research into the history of the gaming industry.

 ### 5. NebulaStack-Labs